I bought my first Telecom Plus shares in May 2015, shortly after the share price had plunged from £19 to £8.

 A multi-service utility provider with a focused core business

-Telecom Plus started life in the 1990s selling widgets that automatically routed your phone calls to whoever's network was cheaper than BT.
-It soon morphed into a "virtual re-seller" of utility services supplied by other companies, and it has been focused on that niche ever since.
+Telecom Plus started life in the 1990s, selling widgets that automatically routed your phone calls to whoever's network was cheaper than BT.
+It soon morphed into a "virtual re-seller" of utility services supplied by other companies and it has been focused on that niche ever since.

 Trading as the Utility Warehouse (UW), Telecom Plus supplies its customers with gas and electricity, telecoms services (landline, broadband and mobile) and, more recently, home insurance.

 Even though it offers an industry-leading range of services, Telecom Plus’s business is far more focused than most of its larger competitors.
-That’s because, to varying degrees, most of the large utility companies are involved in the physical process of creating and distributing electricity, gas or telecoms services.
+That’s because, to varying degrees, most of the large utility companies are involved in the physical process of creating and distributing electricity, gas or telecom services.

 Depending on the services they supply, they own wind farms, power stations, pipelines, telephone exchanges or mobile phone masts.
 On top of all that, they have customer-facing operations with websites and call centres.

 In contrast, Telecom Plus is 100% focused on customer acquisition and customer support.
 In other words, it's a virtual re-seller that doesn’t own any of the underlying infrastructure or create any of the underlying services.

 This allows it to excel at customer acquisition, service and retention while leaving its suppliers (companies like EE for mobile services or e.on for gas and electricity) to deal with all the headaches associated with operating, maintaining and upgrading complicated physical infrastructure.

 A business model that is unique among UK utility companies

 Telecom Plus's stated goal is somewhat unusual, as it isn’t focused on shareholders or customers.
 Instead, like Admiral (the car insurer, which I currently hold), it takes an employee-focused approach by saying: